Open Sets of Exponentially Mixing Anosov Flows: Introduction Results

-Dolgopyat~\cite{Dolgopyat98}, building on work by Chernov~\cite{Chernov98}, showed that Anosov flows with $\cC^1$ stable and unstable foliations mix exponentially whenever the stable and unstable foliations are not jointly integrable.
-In particular this means that geodesic flows on surfaces of negative curvature mix exponentially.
-A question of foremost importance is to show that statistical properties hold for an open and dense set of systems.
-The problem here is that the requirement of regularity for both foliations simultaneously is not typically satisfied for Anosov flows~\cite{HW99}.
+In the late 1990s a major advance was made by Dolgopyat~\cite{Dolgopyat98} who, building on the dynamical argument introduced by Chernov~\cite{Chernov98}, showed that transitive Anosov flows with $\cC^1$ stable and unstable bundles mix exponentially whenever the stable and unstable bundles are not jointly integrable.\footnote{A \(k\)-dimensional subbundle is said to be \emph{integrable} if there exists a \(k\)-dimensional foliation whose leaves are tangent to the subbundle.} In particular this means that geodesic flows on surfaces of negative curvature mix exponentially (in this special case the regularity of the bundle is a result of the low dimension and the preserved contact structure which exists naturally for geodesic flows).
+However a question of foremost importance is to show that statistical properties hold for an open and dense set of systems and the problem here is that the requirement of regularity for both bundles simultaneously is not typically satisfied for Anosov flows~\cite{HW99}.
+Both stable and unstable foliations are always H\"older but the regularity cannot in general be expected to be better than H\"older, a generic smooth perturbation\footnote{Here and in the following, by perturbation of the flow we mean a \(\cC^{r}\) (\(r\geq 1\)) perturbation of the vector field associated to the flow.
+The structural stability of Anosov flows means that such a perturbed vector field (under a small perturbation) also defines an Anosov flow.} will destroy the Lipschitz regularity of at least one of the foliations.\footnote{Stoyanov~\cite{Stoyanov11} obtained results similar to Dolgopyat~\cite{Dolgopyat98} for Axiom~A flows but, among other assumptions, required that local stable and unstable laminations are Lipschitz.}